kvikee

 Is Bethesda planning a Morrowind remake?

-Todd Howard has not confirmed any plans for a full remake.
+Todd Howard has not confirmed any plans for a full remake of Morrowind.
 The current priority remains ensuring the original version is fully playable and accessible on modern systems.

 Why doesn't Bethesda release more remasters?